serverless-components/aws-dynamodb/README.md

   region: us-east-1
 ```

 Once you've chosen your configuration, run `serverless deploy` again (or simply just `serverless`) to deploy your changes.
+Please keep in mind that `localSecondaryIndexes` cannot be updated after first deployment.
+This is an AWS limitation.
+Also note that this component exclusively uses the [Pay Per Request](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BillingModeSummary.html) pricing, which scales on demand like any serverless offering.

 ### 5. Develop